FTMahringer/FT-XAMPP/README.md

 The Apache container includes a simple HTTP healthcheck for service monitoring.
 Redis and MariaDB are defined as dependencies via `depends_on`.

-## 🛠️ Common Issues / Tips

-If you want to run PHP or Linux commands, make sure you're inside the Apache container.
-You can list all running containers and access the Apache container using the following commands:

-### List all running containers

-`docker ps`

-### Replace <apache-container-name> with the actual container name (e.g., ftxampp_apache)

-`docker exec -it <apache-container-name> bash`

 # 🗂️ Creating Projects